 Prostate Protection Formula™

-Each daily dose (2 capsules) contains the following as active ingredients:
+Each capsule contains the following active ingredients:

-|I3C (Indole-3-Carbinol cruciferous vegetable extract)||50mg|
+|I3C (Indole-3-carbinol cruciferous vegetable extract)||50mg|

-|DIM (Di-Indole-Methane cruciferous extract)||50mg|
+|DIM (Di-indole-methane cruciferous extract)||50mg|

 There are no known contraindications.